serenity-kit/lini/README.md

 ## Todos

+- secure locker with an encryption key
 - create a new invitation needs a change in react-native-libsodium (use noble?)
 - show pending changes in the sidebar and the list

-- use expo-secure-store for the sessionKey
-- encrypt MMKV storage on iOS and Android
-- logo and colors
 - deploy to production (before move the repo & cleanup readme and make on initial commit)
+- logo

+- web: focus on input after adding item
 - locker bug during registration 🤷

 - figure out how author keys are managed (tabs in serenity and possible change in secsync)